yclas/guides/docs/Plugins-message-system.md

 -   Spam
 -   Delete

-*This feature is available on our 2.5.0 release.*

 This new feature makes the communication between sellers and buyers regarding an ad much more easy.